-A ratatouille with tons of flavor!
+This homemade baked ratatouille recipe has tons of flavor!
 Roasted garlic sauce is covered in paper-thin spiced vegetables.
 This would be perfect for an impressive summer dinner or appetizer!
-Scroll down to enter today’s awesome GIVEAWAY from Hidden Valley, woohoo!
+Originally posted June 24, 2015.

 Yesterday afternoon my sisters and I were hanging out eating cold pizza that was at LEAST 4 days old.
 And not just any 4-day old pizza: hot-dog stuffed-crust 4-day old pizza.